dsouflis/sample-blackboard/README.md

 productions.
 The run is considered successful when the Scheduler considers the state of the problem-solving process to be in a final state.

-The above components will be detailed on the concrete example of the sample blabkboard.
+The above components will be detailed during the description of a concrete run of the sample blackboard.

 ## How to run